Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Forbidden induced subgraph characterization of word-representable co-bipartite graphs

 Suppose $v_p = c_n$.
 Then, by the definition of the orientation, it follows that $v_1 \in Y$.
 As there are no outgoing edges from the partition $Y$, it is evident that $\vec{S}$ induces a transitive tournament, a contradiction.
 Now suppose $v_p = r_m$.
 Then, by the definition of the orientation, we have $v_1 \in X$.
 Assume that there exists a vertex $v_i \in Y$ for some $2 \le i < p$.
 Since there are no outgoing edges from vertices in $Y$, it follows that every vertex $v_j$ with $i \le j \le p$ also belongs to $Y$.
 However, this contradicts the fact that $v_p \in X$.
 Therefore, $\vec{S}$ does not contain any vertex from the partition $Y$.
 Consequently, $\vec{S}$ induces a transitive tournament, a contradiction.
 Hence, the orientation $\prec$ is semi-transitive.

-\textbf{Case 3:}Assume that $M(G)$ has an all-$1$ row and an all-$1$ column.
+\textbf{Case 3: }Assume that $M(G)$ has an all-$1$s row and an all-$1$s column.
 This implies that $G$ contains a universal vertex, say $v$.
 Therefore, by \textit{Theorem~\ref{neighbourhood}}, $G$ is semi-transitive if and only if $G - v$ is a permutation graph.
-Suppose, for the sake of contradiction, that $G - v$ is not a permutation graph.
+Assume toward a contradiction that $G - v$ is not a permutation graph.
 Then, by \textit{Corollary~\ref{fisccirc}}, it follows that $G - v$ contains some graph $H \in \gc$ as an induced subgraph.
 Let $H'$ denote the subgraph of $G$ induced by $V(H) \cup \{v\}$.

 If $H \cong \overline{C_{2k}}$ for some $k \ge 3$, then it can be easily verified that $M(H')$ contains the same configuration as $\MIast{k}$.
 If $H \cong G_1$, then $M(H')$ contains the same configuration as $\CoZtwo$.
 If $H \cong G_2$, then $M(H')$ contains the same configuration as $\Ztthree$.
 Finally, if $H \cong G_3$, then $M(H')$ contains $\MIast{3}$ as a configuration.